 - Lowest on scale: unsatisfactory

--Awarded / Not Awarded: for Kandidat Nauk and Doktor Nauk dissertations.
+Grading system for defense of Kandidat Nauk and Doktor Nauk thesis

 to the top